The use of information technologies is an essential and powerful skill in our world.

 Parents are also able to purchase from the Apple stores either in person or online at Castle Hill or Penrith.

-These Apple Stores offer discounted education pricing on all devices and accessories for students of Catholic Education Diocese of Parramatta.
+These Apple Stores offer discounted education pricing on all devices and accessories for students of Catholic Schools Parramatta Diocese.
 Parents are also free to purchase a Macbook from any retailer such as Harvey Norman or JB Hi-Fi.

 Student Applications (Apps)